First-of-its-kind flash flood warning system for South Asian countries launched

 India also shares cyclone warning alerts with neighbouring countries.

-The system will enable the member countries -- India, Sri Lanka, Bangladesh, Nepal and Bhutan -- issue impact-based forecasting of floods which are very sudden and of short duration at watershed and also city level, IMD director general Mrutunjay Mohapatra said at the online launch.
+The system will enable the member countries -- India, Sri Lanka, Bangladesh, Nepal and Bhutan -- issue impact-based forecasting of floods which are very sudden and of short duration at the watershed and also city level, IMD director General Mrutunjay Mohapatra said at the online launch.

 Representatives of the member countries attended the event.